 In 1904, at the age of 47 and two years after his divorce, Bruce Crane married his step-daughter of Ann Brainerd who was only half of his age.
-His friend, John Francis Murphy described Crane was “full of trouble” and “falling off” after the scandal.
+His friend, John Francis Murphy described Crane as “full of trouble” and “falling off” after the scandal.

 Probably it was not only the youth of Ann that Bruce Crane felt connected to, but also her artistic inclination and talent would bless him in a marriage of mutual understanding.
 In fact, Bruce Crane’s career came to a stable and fruitful period after his marriage.
-In the first decade of the 20th century, the couple stayed in the city but summered in Adirondacks, where his painted the mountains in a more tightly-cropped style with flattened planes and patterns.
+In the first decade of the 20th century, the couple stayed in the city but summered in the Adirondacks, where he painted the mountains in a more tightly-cropped style with flattened planes and patterns.
 In 1914 they moved to Bronxville and Bruce Crane began to summer at Old Lyme.

 According to the biography “Bruce Crane: American Tonalist”, Ann was not happy at Old Lyme because she could not establish her own identity as an artist.
 By the end of the second decade, Ann only visited her husband on alternate weekends.

 This particular painting showed another angle of how talented female artists struggled to find their own identities at the turn of the century.
 Ann was first the wife of Bruce Crane, and as an artist naturally a pupil of her husband.
-To break away from the mature style of Bruce Crane would probably be regarded as an artistic infidelity.
-Without a signature, I would have had a difficult time to figure out the true painter of the picture at Freeman’s.
+To break away from the mature style of Bruce Crane would probably be regarded as artistic infidelity.
+Without a signature, I would have had a difficult time figuring out the true painter of the picture at Freeman’s.
 Bruce Crane painted autumn and winter scenes almost exclusively after his second marriage.
-More importantly, unlike his mentor Alexander Wyant, Bruce Crane chose the quiet subjects such as pastures, meadows, hillsides and marshes which are seldom locale specific.
-Ann, in this painting, found similar intimacy with the nature by recreating the silvery veils in the valley of snow.
-I had the opportunity to examine the painting in detail and found that she used fairly dry heavy impasto on top of thin layer of gray background, reminding me of the painting “A November Scene” by Bruce Crane which was exhibited at Newark Museum last year.
+More importantly, unlike his mentor Alexander Wyant, Bruce Crane chose quiet subjects such as pastures, meadows, hillsides and marshes which are seldom locale-specific.
+Ann, in this painting, found similar intimacy with nature by recreating the silvery veils in the valley of snow.
+I had the opportunity to examine the painting in detail and found that she used fairly dry heavy impasto on top of a thin layer of a gray background, reminding me of the painting “A November Scene” by Bruce Crane which was exhibited at Newark Museum last year.
 Ann also used a variety of brush strokes and harmonized the quietude background with a glaze of ephemeral purple balanced by some slashes of toned-down warm colors.

 The lot was sold for $2600, under the low estimation of $3000.